Research and Equipment Applications

 This can include scientific equipment, books, or other supplies.

-Please include a description of the equipment needed and how it will be used, price quotes for items above $50, and an itemized budget with justifications for each budget expense.
+Please include a description of the equipment needed and how it will be used, price quote documents for items above $50 (e.g., an invoice or screen shot of a price list), and an itemized budget with justifications for each budget expense.

 FDF will support purchases of books for research use that are not accessible through the USF library system.
 Please include a specific list with the title and author, a description of how these will advance your research, and evidence that they are not otherwise accessible.
 To bring down costs, please consider purchasing used books whenever possible.